bhalavat-nisarg/inrix-hack-2022/README.md

 # Pool IT

-Carpooling made Smarter and Greener
+Pool IT is for both!.
+If you drive to work on a regular basis, sign up to find passengers and enjoy the benefits of HOV or express lanes, share the costs of driving, and enjoy the company.
+If you don’t like driving, want to limit your driving, or don’t have a car, sign up to find a driver.
+Carpool matching works when there is a balance between commuters who want to ride and who want to drive.

 ## Inspiration

 In recent years, the economic, and environmental factors have encouraged people to save natural resources and opt for a greener approach.
 Carpooling becomes a more prevalent approach to save these resources as carpooling would mean that we reduce the usage of fuel consumption, and reduce traffic congestion on roads.
 This way we can reduce abuse of roads and reduce emissions.

 ## What it does